 Cut Stump Treatment

 Invasive trees and shrubs that are too tall for foliar treatment can be controlled with the cut stump method.
 This method is carried out by cutting stems of target species within two to four inches of the ground (using handsaw, loppers, or chainsaw) followed by application of herbicide to the cut surface.
 When treating larger stumps (>2 in.) herbicide should be applied to the outer edge of the stump, while smaller stumps (<2 in.) should be treated across the entire top surface.
 Treatment should occur immediately following cutting to ensure proper absorption of herbicide.
-Cut stump treatments may occur any time throughout the year, except during spring sap flow (mid March through May) (See Table for more detailed species-specific recommendations).
+Cut stump treatments may occur any time throughout the year, except during spring sap flow (mid March through May).

 Biological control uses insects, fungi, microbial pathogens, competing plants, or even wildlife like goats to target and control invasive species.
 Biological control organisms interfere with a plant’s growth and reproduction by eating and damaging invasive species, resulting in a decline in population.
 Control organisms usually come from the native range of the target species, and require a period of extensive study to ensure that they will remain specific to the target invasive species.
 Otherwise the introduced organism may cause even more damage than the original target.
 Biological control typically does not completely eradicate the target species and can take several years to show results.
 The most common example of successful biological control in Michigan is use of the Galerucella beetle to control purple loosestrife.